ShipEngine/connect-website/cli.md

 Initialize a New App
 --------------------------
-Use the `shipengine init` command to start building a new application.
+Use the `connect init` command to start building a new application.
 Rather than starting from scratch, this command will prompt you for information about your app and coding preferences and will then generate all the inital scaffolding for you.
 For more details, see [Creating Your First App](create-first-app.md).

 ```
-shipengine init [OPTIONS] [PATH]
+connect init [OPTIONS] [PATH]
 ```

 #### Options